777arc/PySDR/content/pyqt.rst

 PyQtGraph's ImageItem
 *********************

-A spectrum analyzer is not complete without a waterfall (a.k.a. realtime spectrogram), and for that we will use PyQtGraph's ImageItem, which renders images with 1, 3 or 4 "channels".
+A spectrum analyzer is not complete without a waterfall (a.k.a. real-time spectrogram), and for that we will use PyQtGraph's ImageItem, which renders images with 1, 3 or 4 "channels".
 One channel just means you give it a 2D array of floats or ints, which then uses a lookup table (LUT) to apply a colormap and ultimately create the image.
 Alternatively, you can give it RGB (3 channels) or RGBA (4 channels).
 We will calculate our spectrogram as a 2D numpy array of floats, and pass it to the ImageItem directly.
 We will pick a colormap, and even make use of the built-in functionality for showing a graphical LUT that can display our data's value distribution and how the colormap is applied.

-The actual initalization of the waterfall plot is fairly straightforward, we use a PlotWidget as the container (so that we can still have our x and y axis displayed) and then add an ImageItem to it:
+The actual initialization of the waterfall plot is fairly straightforward, we use a PlotWidget as the container (so that we can still have our x and y axis displayed) and then add an ImageItem to it:

 .. code-block:: python